 - 1. A member of the ACNM BOD Chair of an ACNM Committee, division or section

 - 2. A member of any AMCB board or committee

 - 3. A member of the ACME BOC

 - 4. A site visitor for ACME

 - 5. An employee of ACNM

-- 6. May not hold a position in another organization that might create even the
+- 6. May not hold a position in another organization that might create even the appearance of a conflict of interest

 - 7. A member of the A.C.N.M.
 Foundation, Inc. Board of Trustees - 8.
-A consultant to an education program in the preparation for pre/accreditation by ACME b.
+A consultant to an education program in the preparation for pre/accreditation by ACME - b.
 Recusal